Quick start

 [2024-10-12 13:57:52 +0200] [2192] [INFO] Listening at: http://127.0.0.1:8000 (2192)

 Have fun!
-Consult the Adaptyst Analyser website navigation section to learn how to use the produced website most effectively.
+Consult the Adaptyst Analyser website navigation section along with the corresponding section for linuxperf to learn how to use the produced website most effectively.